 Click the 'Play' button to read out loud this webpage content

 Vijayadashami is also known as Dussehra, which is celebrated throughout India and has now reached leaps and bounds across the world.
-It is celebrated for different reasons in various parts of India and symbolizes the end of Durga Puja.
-Ayuda Pooja is celebrated during Ashvin month, which falls between September and October.
+It is celebrated for various reasons in different parts of India and symbolizes the end of Durga Pooja.
+Ayudha Pooja (worship of tools and weapons) is celebrated during Ashvin month, which falls between September and October.

 Vijayadashami also commemorates the Victory of Lord Rama over the powerful king of Lanka, Ravana, who strayed from the path of righteousness to satisfy his ego and betrayed his adherence to Dharma.
 This forms the crux of the Holy epic Ramayana and the incarnation of Lord Vishnu as Rama to restore order in the world.

-Vijayadashami is celebrated with great fervor and piety and people fast on all the nine days to display their devotion and indicates the prevalence of good over evil.
-People wear new clothes and visit the Puja Pandals to pay obeisance to the Deity and prepare traditional food at home.
-The plays of Ramayana are enacted on all the day, eventually leading to the effigies of Ravana being set alight with fireworks indicating the victory of good over evil.
-The Festival also marks the preparation of Diwali, the festival of lights when Lord Rama eventually reaches Ayodhya after a long hiatus and sojourn in the forest.
+Vijayadashami is celebrated with great fervor and piety and people fast on all the nine days to display their devotion.
+People wear festive clothes and go to the Puja Pandals to pay obeisance to the Deity and prepare traditional food at home.
+The plays of Ramayana are enacted on all days, eventually leading to the effigies of Ravana being set alight with fireworks indicating the victory of good over evil.
+The Festival also marks the preparation of Deepavali , the festival of lights, when Lord Rama eventually reaches Ayodhya after a long hiatus and sojourn in the forest.
 The day is also observed with the Visarjan (submersion) of the Idols of Goddess Durga which mark the culmination of the nine-day festival of Vijayadashami or Dussehra.